pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "You told an interviewer that you have learned to, in your words 'love the thing that I most wish had not happened.
 Ummm [voice breaks] You went on to say 'What punishments of God are not gifts?'
 Do you really believe that?"
 [long pause] "Yes.
 It's a gift to exist.
 It's a gift to exist.
 And with existence comes suffering.
 There's no escaping that.
 And I guess I'm either a Catholic or a Buddhist when I say those things, 'cause I've heard those from both traditions.
 But I didn't learn it, that I was grateful for the thing I most wish hadn't happened; I realized it.
 And it's an oddly guilty feeling."
 "It doesn't mean you are happy this--"
 "I don't want it to have happened.
 I want it to not have happened.
-But, if you are grateful for your life, which I think is a positive thing to do.
-Not everybody is, and I'm not always, but it's the most positive thing to do.
-Then you have to be grateful for all of it.
+But, if you are grateful for your life, which I think is a positive thing to do--Not everybody is, and I'm not always, but it's the most positive thing to do.--, then you have to be grateful for all of it.
 You can't pick and choose what you're grateful for.
 And then, so what do you get from loss?
 You get awareness of other people's loss"
 "Well that's true, empathy."
 "which allows you to connect with that other person, which allows you to love more deeply and to understand what it's like to be a human being, if it's true that all humans suffer.
 And so, at a young age I suffered something so that by the time I was in serious relationships in my life, with friends, or with my wife, or with my children, I have some understanding that everybody is suffering and, however imperfectly, acknowledge their suffering to connect with them and to love in a deep way that not only accepts that all of us suffer but then also makes you grateful that you have suffered so that you can know that about other people.
 And that's what I mean.
 It's but the fullness of your humanity.
 What's the point of being here and being human if you can't be the most human you can be?
 I'm not saying best, 'cause you can be a bad person and a most human.
 I want to be the most human I can be.
 And that involves acknowledging and ultimately being grateful for the things that I wish didn't happen, because they gave me a gift."
 ...